vuejs/petite-vue/README.md

->simple for of petite-vue, I made it for feauters I needed in my project because development of petite-vue in active.
+>simple fork of petite-vue.
+I made it for feauters I needed in my projects, because development of petite-vue inactive.

 # petite-vue